-To tackle these issues sell your course as a means to help the user get away when they take up the online course.
+To tackle these issues sell your course as a means to help the user getaway when they take up the online course.
 This important point can be inculcated well into the page itself.
-Showing the user that problem-solving is an important area that was focused when we created the course.
+Showing the user that problem-solving is an important area that was focused on when we created the course.

 Giving solutions to questions like the pricing aspect of being too costly or comparison on price with the competitor are some of the ways you can tackle this issue.

-Convincing is the crux during the buying process.
+Convincing is the crux of the buying process.
 The buyer will find every issue in the product and will try to postpone the purchase with these issues into consideration.
-Approaching these and tackling them well enough in your page is something that has to be dealt with.
+Approaching these and tackling them well enough on your page is something that has to be dealt with.

 Focusing on Call to Action

 While we are well aware of what call to action is.
-Still, it is the image, button or a text that pushes the viewer in deciding for the product.
-Call to action even needs to be thought out well.
+Still, it is the image, button or text that pushes the viewer in deciding on the product.
+The call to action even needs to be thought out well.
 The action button should be well in sync with the theme of the entire page.
 It should be grabby and yet not be different from the entire feel of the course page.